 Under Brazilian legislation, patents can be granted to inventions or utility models, or both.
 In the case of pharmaceuticals, ANVISA must approve the patent requests.

 As to regulatory exclusivity, there is no data exclusivity protection for pharmaceuticals in Brazil.
 Dossier data is protected by confidentiality obligations and under the unfair competition rules.
 As a rule, ANVISA must keep non-public data confidential until it falls into the public domain.

 ii Generic and follow-on pharmaceuticals

 Generic pharmaceuticals are defined as unbranded drugs that are similar to and intending to be interchangeable with a reference or innovative product, generally produced after the termination of patent protection or other exclusivity rights, with proven efficacy, safety and quality.

 Also, as it occurs for new pharmaceuticals, only entities incorporated in Brazil and bearing the applicable licences can apply for registration of generics.
-To apply for the registration of generics, the product must be therapeutically equivalent to a new pharmaceutical product and prove to produce essentially the same effects of efficacy and safety, as evidenced through bioequivalence and bioavailability studies.
+To apply for the registration of generics, the product must be therapeutically equivalent to a new pharmaceutical product and proven to produce essentially the same effects of efficacy and safety, as evidenced through bioequivalence and bioavailability studies.

 There are no exclusivity rights granted to successful generic pharmaceuticals applicants.